 Typical storage type water heaters draw air in for combustion and the quality of this air is actually important.
 Bleach fumes, ammonia and other acids near the water heater qualify as corrosive materials and can harm your water heater.

 If the gas burner of the water heater draws in those corrosive fumes, the flame that will be created will also be corrosive.
 This will start corroding the base of the water heater.

-Having corrosive materials and gas type water heaters in a confined space, concentrates the fumes and would prove to be even more damaging.
+Having corrosive materials and gas-type water heaters in a confined space concentrates the fumes and would prove to be even more damaging.
 Once the damages from corrosive fumes occur, your only option would then be a water heater repair in San Antonio, TX.

 HIGH WATER PRESSURE:

-Inclusion of an expansion tank will protect the pipes against damage from thermal expansion.
+The inclusion of an expansion tank will protect the pipes against damage from thermal expansion.
 The latter situation can help in case if a water heater fires up in a closed system to keep the water hot.
 If you don’t address this issue sooner, you might need a water heater repair in San Antonio, TX down the road.

 SIZE TO NEED RATIO INCORRECT MPROPER SIZING:

-Sometimes people end up buying heaters with wrong specifications for their homes.
+Sometimes people end up buying heaters with the wrong specifications for their homes.
 Water heater manufacturers make different types of water heaters — according to their sizes and the number of people it can heat water for.

-If you buy a water heater that is too small for the work it has been bought for, it will eventually break down due to constant expansion and contraction of the tank, even if the water pressure is under normal limit.
+If you buy a water heater that is too small for the work it has been bought for, it will eventually break down due to constant expansion and contraction of the tank, even if the water pressure is under the normal limit.
 If your water heater faces wear and tear due to improper sizing, even a water heater repair in San Antonio, TX won’t be able to do much help because you have made a wrong selection to begin with.

 This damaging condition can happen in houses that are not properly grounded.
 Excessive current or current from other sources can also reach the electric water heater or its piping and can cause corrosion over time.